chopshop-166/SoftwareTraining/Training Plan/BeginningTraining.md

   - Example 'Cat' extends 'Pet'
     - `talk` overloaded to "meow"

+## Sixth Meeting
+ - Explore classes used so far
+  - Subsystem
+  - Drive
+  - SpeedController
+ - [ ] Interfaces
+  - Defines what methods a class has
+  - A class `implements` an interface or interfaces
+  - Drive Subsystem interface in robot map
+    - Add interface definition
+    - Fill in behavior in custom robot map
+    - Get value from robot map in Drive Subsystem

 ## Filler Material
 For when the going gets tough and there isn't enough material to fill the time